 When our fees are based on the amount of our time and expertise a transaction requires, our professional fees are normally calculated by reference to the current hourly rate of the lawyer concerned, applicable to the type of work done at the time the work is done.
 We reserve the right to charge higher than usual hourly rates or apply an uplift if either the nature of the work or the applicable deadlines justify this.

-For many transactions we are able to give estimates of the cost of completing the work.
+For many transactions, we are able to give estimates of the cost of completing the work.
 Estimates are not quotes or caps on our fees and are provided solely for the purpose of indicating to you the likely overall cost of our services.
 In the event that the actual fees that are chargeable on a time and expertise basis exceed the estimate, we shall be entitled to recover from you our fees in full.

 On occasion we are able to provide fixed fee quotations for particular instructions or elements of work within a larger instruction.
 We expect to be paid the amount of the fixed fee regardless of the time or expertise required to complete the work.
 However, we will not seek to charge more than the fixed fee quotation if our time and expertise costs exceed the fixed fee unless any unforeseen complications or delays occur.
-In such event we will endeavour to contact you using the contact details that you have provided us with in order to discuss the likely cost consequences of said complication or delay.

-(iv) Aborted or delayed transactions
+Aborted or delayed transactions

 Transactions may be aborted or delayed for a variety of reasons beyond our control.
-We do not work on a contingency basis and in these circumstances we will charge for work done up to the time the transaction aborted or delayed.
+We do not work on a contingency basis and in these circumstances we will charge for work done up to the time the transaction is aborted or delayed.

 Our charges are net of any bank charges and withholding taxes and you should not assume that we are registered for tax in any country or state from which you may choose to make payment.
 If you are compelled to make any deductions from payments on account of such charges or taxes, you must gross up the payment so that we receive the amount stated on the face of any fee note which we issue.